ian-fox/whatthefox.dev/content/posts/norwegian-keyboard/index.md

  KEYBOARD_KEY_56=leftshift
 ```

 First we tell udev that we only want this to apply to the laptop keyboard.
 Then we tell it that we want the scancode 0x56 to map to the `leftshift` keycode.
-If we wanted to make other changes, we could put them there too[^other-changes].
+If we wanted to make other changes, we could put them there too.{% sidenote() %}After doing this, for example, I also went in and made one that disabled the middle click of the mouse buttons above the trackpad because it was really easy to accidentally press and paste things.{% end %}

 Finally, we need to run a few commands to tell hwdb and udev that they should refresh because we've made changes: